librepod/frp-port-keeper/README.md

  5. Run the frp server.
  6. Profit.

+### Usage as Systemd service
+You may want to delegate the control of frp-port-keeper to Systemd just like you probably did with the frps service.
+There are sample Systemd unit files in the `systemd` folder.
+Just tweak them to your liking and copy to the `/etc/systemd/system/` folder.

 ## TODO
 - [ ] Pass `allow_ports` param via cli
 - [ ] Add unit tests
 - [ ] Add proper error handling in case if payload is not as expected
 - [ ] Cross compile for other platforms (currently supports only amd64)
 - [ ] Refactor by improving modules/folder structure following golang best practices
 - [ ] Add systemd files and instructions to run the plugin as systemd service